jneo8/juju-guides/tutorial-operator-charm/deployment-part2-pebble.md

     if_can_conn_redis_container --> if_peer_databag_available: connectable
     if_peer_databag_available --> WaitingStatus: false
     if_peer_databag_available --> check_pebble_layer: true
+    note right of check_pebble_layer
+        Check current running pebble layer
+        is the same as we want to create. end note

     check_pebble_layer --> update_pebble_layer: not equal
     update_pebble_layer --> restart_redis